There’s More to Know About Narcolepsy

-The Neurobiology of Narcolepsy18,19
+The Pathophysiology of Narcolepsy

 The Role of Histamine in Sleep and Wakefulness

-*The Know Narcolepsy Survey is a three-part survey of 1,654 US adults including those with narcolepsy (n=200), the general public (n=1,203), and physicians (n=251) currently in clinical practice who have treated patients with narcolepsy in the last 2 years.
+*The Know Narcolepsy Survey was a three-part survey of 1,654 US adults including those with narcolepsy (n=200), the general public (n=1,203), and physicians (n=251) currently in clinical practice who have treated patients with narcolepsy in the last 2 years.
 The survey was conducted online in March, April, and August 2018, respectively, by Versta Research on behalf of Harmony Biosciences, LLC.
 The Narcolepsy Network collaborated on the patient survey.

 - American Academy of Sleep Medicine.
 International Classification of Sleep Disorders.
 3rd ed.; 2014.